Skip to main content

 The window for Canadian leadership is closing.

 The U.S. Department of Energy’s Enhanced Geothermal Shot targets electricity costs below CAD$61/MWh by 2035.13 with billions in funding.
 Tech giants including Google, Meta, and Microsoft are investing heavily in geothermal partnerships.
 China, Indonesia, and the Philippines are rapidly expanding deployment.
-If Canada does not act with coordinated policy, regulatory harmonization, and strategic R&D investment, it risks becoming a technology taker rather than a technology maker in a sector where Canadian subsurface expertise and geological endowment offer natural advantages.
+If Canada does not act with coordinated policy, regulatory harmonization, and strategic R&D investment, it risks squandering subsurface expertise and geological endowment that offer natural advantages.

 Vivan Sorab is Clean Technology Lead at RBC Thought Leadership